Fallacy: Slippery slope

 For an argument to be a slippery slope type of argument, it must meet the requirements of that argumentation scheme.
 A slippery slope argument originates from a conversation or debate in which two actors take turns.
 It usually originates from one actor giving advice on a decision or act.
 Along the way, the actor must make additional choices on similar matters through which the actor enters the ‘grey area’ of the slippery slope.
 At this point, the actor potentially loses control over the direction of the arguments, thus leading to a ‘fatal’ outcome.

 Such an argument is built up according to the following argumentation scheme: initial premise, sequential premise, indeterminacy premise, control premise, loss of control premise, catastrophic outcome premise, and conclusion.
 Slippery slope arguments may be defeated by asking critical questions or giving counterarguments.

-There are several reasons for a slippery slope to be fallacious: for example, the argument is going too far into the future, it is a too complex argument whose structure is hard to identify, or the argument makes emotional appeals.
+There are several reasons for a slippery slope to be fallacious: for example, the argument is going too far into the future, the argument is too complex and its structure is hard to identify, or the argument makes emotional appeals.

 It may be that a slippery slope is not necessarily fallacious if context is taken into account and there is an effort to assess plausibility.